sagemath/trac_to_gh/Issue 1616.md

 # Issue 1616: Change asin to arcsin, etc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1616

 Original creator: was